Sinaloa, Sonora and Hidalgo, Mexico, 2021

 Blackish Deermouse, Peromyscus furvus

-We also caught several other deer mice that I tried very hard to turn into Aztec Deer Mice but we eventually decided, on the basis of size, that they must be White-ankled Mice, even though here in the cloud forest they have black ankles.
-And indeed this species was split and, in 2022, is now Tamaulipas White-ankled Deermouse, Peromyscus collinus.
+We also caught several other deer mice that I tried very hard to turn into Aztec Deer Mice but we eventually decided, on the basis of size, that might be White-ankled Mice, even though here in the cloud forest they have black ankles.
+The local species was split and, in 2022, is now Tamaulipas White-ankled Deermouse, Peromyscus collinus.
+Though it is still not clear whether this was the species we caught or whether it was a young Peromyscus levipes.

-Tamaulipas White-ankled Deermouse, Peromyscus collinus.
-With black ankles …
+Possibly a Tamaulipas White-ankled Deermouse, Peromyscus collinus with black ankles … possibly Peromyscus levipes.

 But best of all was a whopping deer mouse that defied all the measurements.
 Nothing seemed to fit until Juan realized it might not be a peromyscus at all and checked the giant deer mouse options.